-- The obligations defined in the grant agreement are not affected by any subsequent publication (or other) agreement (cf. Article 18.3 RfP Article II.3.i of GA).
+- The obligations defined in the EC grant agreement are not affected by any subsequent publication (or other) agreement (cf. Article 18.3 RfP Article II.3.i of ECGA).
 In particular, the Commission is allowed to publish any non-confidential project results or related information, if it considers it appropriate, including by electronic means.
-It is the participants' responsibility to ensure that any subsequent agreement they might enter into with a publisher does not conflict with the grant agreement provisions (for instance Article II.30 of GA)). - In many countries (including most Member States) and under the European Patent Convention, an invention is no longer patentable once it has been disclosed; therefore, special care should be exercised if the contemplated publication discloses unprotected foreground (cf. Article 46.3 RfP Article II.30.2 of GA).
+It is the participants' responsibility to ensure that any subsequent agreement they might enter into with a publisher does not conflict with the EC grant agreement provisions (for instance Article II.30 of ECGA)). - In many countries (including most Member States) and under the European Patent Convention, an invention is no longer patentable once it has been disclosed; therefore, special care should be exercised if the contemplated publication discloses unprotected foreground (cf. Article 46.3 RfP - Article II.30.2 of ECGA).

-It is suggested that FP project participants, considering publishing results in a scientific journal, should:
+It is suggested that authors considering publishing results in a scientific journal should:

-- discuss this intention with the other participants and, if some (or all) of the foreground and/or background to be published belong to (an)other participant(s), seek its/their prior approval (as a rule, no background or foreground may be disseminated without the approval of its owner); it has to be noted that although each participant must disseminate the foreground it owns several participants may agree to disseminate jointly, as for example often occurs through co-authoring of a scientific publication); - carefully check the compatibility of the grant agreement they have signed, with any publication agreement they are envisaging to sign; - inform the publisher of the obligations resulting from the grant agreement (in particular Art.
-II.3.iand II.30.4 GA).
+- obtain the necessary permission from the participant owning the foreground (even if this participant is the employer of the author) before submitting a paper for publication.
+The participants should ensure that they have internal procedures in place to deal with this as they remain liable for the fulfilment of their obligations regarding the foreground vis-à-vis the Commission and other participants (including regarding protection and dissemination); - discuss this intention with the other participants and, if some (or all) of the foreground and/or background to be published belong to (an)other participant(s), seek its/their prior approval (no background or foreground may be disseminated without the approval of its owner); it has to be noted that although each participant must disseminate the foreground it owns, several participants may agree to disseminate jointly, as for example often occurs through co-authoring of a scientific publication); - carefully check the compatibility of the EC grant agreement with any publication agreement they are envisaging to sign; - inform the publisher of the obligations resulting from the EC grant agreement (in particular Art.
+II.3.iand II.30.4 ECGA).
 A contractual provision could be inserted in the publication agreement to take this into account, for example: